Battle of Nicopolis (1798): Background

 In July 1798, the Ottoman Empire concluded an anti-French alliance with the Russian Empire.
 After declaring war on France, a joint Ottoman–Russian fleet set sail for the Ionian Islands.
-Ali mobilized his men around Butrint, and sent letters to the French governor demanding the session not only of the mainland exclaves, but of Corfu itself.
+Ali mobilized his men around Butrint, and sent letters to the French governor demanding the cession not only of the mainland exclaves, but of Corfu itself.
 Ali's forces first moved on Butrint, which they captured after a week of heavy fighting on 25 October.
 The French blew up the fortifications and evacuated to Corfu, along with the Greek inhabitants of the town and its environs.
 Ali then turned to Preveza, and appeared before the city on 22 October, accompanied by his son Mukhtar Pasha.

 Opposing forces

 French forces in Preveza were commanded by général de brigade Jean Jacques Bernardin Colaud de La Salcette.
-Their exact size is unclear, with reports ranging from 300 to 600, but the most reliable accounts are between 380–460 men.
+Their exact size is unclear, with reports ranging from 300 to 600, but the most reliable accounts are between 380 and 460 men.
 They were complemented by local auxiliaries from Preveza, as well as some Souliotes.
 The numbers given for the auxiliaries are also unclear, starting from 260 up to 600.
 The most reliable figures, coming from the French army officer Joseph Pierre Bellaire, give 440 French troops, 381 soldiers from the 6th and 79th demi-brigades (regiments), 41 sappers, and 18 artillerymen; as well as 200 Prevezans, and 60 Souliotes.
 The Souliotes were under the command of Christakis Kalogeros, and included in their ranks a young Christoforos Perraivos.